CASFRI/CASFRI/docs/specifications/README.md

 ### NUM_OF_LAYERS

 The **NUM_OF_LAYERS** attribute identifies the number of LYR and NFL layers associated with the stand.
 Note that NUM_OF_LAYERS is independent from STAND_STRUCTURE since STAND_STRUCTURE is only based on the number of canopy layers in the LYR table.
-STAND_STRUCTURE could therefore be SINGLE_LAYERED, even when the number of layers is > 1.
+STAND_STRUCTURE could therefore be SINGLE_LAYERED, even when NUM_OF_LAYERS is > 1.

 | Values        | Description |
 | :------------ | :----- |